Football fan charged after ‘offensive comments about Munich air disaster’

 A football fan has been charged with a public order offence after allegedly making offensive comments about the Munich air disaster in a video circulating on social media.

+James Edward Jeffrey Blake was charged with using threatening or abusive words or behaviour likely to cause harassment, alarm or distress, the Crown Prosecution Service (CPS) said.

-The footage circulated online after Newcastle United beat Manchester City at St James’ Park on Wednesday, Northumbria Police said.
+The footage circulated online after Newcastle United beat Manchester City at St James’ Park on Wednesday, according to Northumbria Police.

-Police were made aware of the video on Thursday and arrested the man a day later.
+The force was made aware of the video on Thursday and arrested Blake a day later.

+The 41-year-old, from North Shields, will appear at Newcastle-Upon-Tyne Magistrates’ Court on October 18, according to the CPS.

 Superintendent Rob Bosson, of Northumbria Police, said: “First and foremost, I would like to stress that this type of behaviour has absolutely no place in our communities – and we take reports of this nature very seriously.